-Following the most recent advice from the UK government and respective Devolved Administrations in Northern Ireland, Scotland and Wales (as of Monday 11 May), we are continuing to update guidance for our churches and ministers.
+Following the most recent advice from the UK government issued and respective devolved administrations in Northern Ireland, Scotland, Wales, Channel Islands and the Isle of Man, we are continuing to review and update guidance for our churches and ministers.

-Whilst some government guidance has been revised, we are still in a phase, at least until the beginning of June, where there is very little or no easing of the necessary restrictions put in place for the period of lockdown.
+Whilst some government guidance has been revised, we are still in a phase where there is a cautious approach to easing the necessary restrictions put in place for the period of lockdown.

 Public safety, both individual and community, remains paramount.
 It is still vital that the necessary hygiene and social distancing precautions are kept in place in order to protect the NHS and save lives.
 Individuals are encouraged to follow the guidance issued by the government and NHS.
 Where possible, stay at home, continue to pray, share love and generosity, and safely care for the vulnerable in your community.

-A series of Frequently Asked Questions are answered below, with additional information for Elim leaders available on ElimNET at elim.org.uk/coronavirusresource
+A series of Frequently Asked Questions are answered below, with additional information and full details of regional variations available for Elim leaders on ElimNET at elim.org.uk/coronavirusresource

 Guidance for churches

 The following details are regularly reviewed and updated, so please do keep checking back.

 All Elim churches need to have the permission of their regional office in order to reopen church services and gatherings.
 Once that permission is given for each jurisdiction, local churches are able to make their own decision about when to reopen in-person worship services, subject to having submitted a full risk assessment.
 Each church must follow government guidelines concerning public safety, hygiene to ensure not only safe opening but safe and responsible operating going forward.

 The government guidelines issued for England (29 June 2020) contains a strong recommendation for places of worship to prioritise public safety to minimise the spread of COVID-19.